marcosricardoss/flask-restful-skeleton/README.md

 	       ├── repository.py
 	       └── user_repository.py

+**app/authentication:** Contains function decorators used to control JWT tokens authentication.

 **app/blueprint**: The *controller* layer.

-- **authentication:** Contains function decorators used to control the access on the API routes.
 - **handler**: Contains functions to deal with the error exceptions of API.
+- **auth.py**: A blueprint to organize and group views related to the `/auth` endpoints.
 - **index.py**: A blueprint to organize and group views related to the index endpoint.
 - **user.py**: A blueprint to organize and group views related to the `/users` endpoints.